-Explore: Consider biking through the Lake Erie wine country by bike or the trolley!
+Explore: Consider cruising the Lake Erie wine country by bike or the trolley!

 Willamette Valley, Oregon

-Explore: With inviting bed and breakfast inns tucked in the hills, exploring the Willamette Valley can be multi-day journey of wine tastings, biking and hiking trails, and indescribable beauty.
+Explore: With inviting bed and breakfast inns tucked in the hills, exploring the Willamette Valley can be multi-day journey of wine tastings, biking and hiking trails, and indescribable beauty

 Oregon Wine Country Grapes: Traditionally the Willamette Valley’s primary grape focus has been on Pinot Noir, Chardonnay, and Pinot Gris but in recent years the region has seen an increase in the diversity of other plantings.
 Today find a wide variety of unique (if not downright obscure in the New World) grape varieties being grown.